lmcguckin2947/lmcguckin2947/README.md

 ## 📚 Courses I'm Taking Next Semester
 - Data Abstraction and Data Structures
-- IT and the Intelegent Enterprises
+- IT and the Intelligent Enterprises
 - Systems I
 <br>